Welcome to Kittredge School

 There is no eating on the playground without teacher permission and no personal toys or special belongings should be brought out side.
-Skateboards, bikes and roller-skates are never allowed on the playground and must be stored in the principal’s office during the school day.
+Skateboards, bikes and roller-skates are never allowed on the playground and must be stored in the principal’s office or locked in the courtyard during the school day.
 No bats or hard balls are allowed at school with exceptions for organized school sports activities.

 Kittredge School has always had a positive relationship with the city and the playground support staff.
 We continue to do so by asking our students to respect the neighborhood children who share the playground with us.